trcrsired/Portable-Cpp-Guideline/README.md

 ## Freestanding

 To write truly portable C++ code, it's important to stick to the freestanding C++ part and use platform macros to guard against the hosted environment.
-The C++ reference provides a useful guide on freestanding implementations and the functions available in this environment.
+The cppreference website (https://en.cppreference.com/w/cpp/freestanding) provides a useful guide on freestanding implementations and the functions available in this environment.

 However, it's important to note that many headers that you may assume should be available may not be present in a freestanding environment.
 Additionally, certain headers that are available may have limitations or issues that could prevent you from using them.